camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 This guide uses [Camunda Forms](/manual/latest/user-guide/task-forms/#camunda-forms) to add a form to the process.
 We will create a form file called `payment.form`.
-Add `camunda-forms:deployment:payment.form` as the *Form Key* to link this process to the form you are about to create.
+Set the following fields to link this process to the form you are about to create:

+* Type: Camunda Forms
+* Form Ref: payment-form
+* Binding: deployment

 {{< img src="../img/modeler-usertask-add.png" >}}

+Now, create a new form by clicking *File > New File > Form* and add `payment-form` as the `Id` field.

+{{< img src="../img/modeler-usertask-form.png" >}}

-Now, create a new form by clicking *File > New File > Form* You can add form fields by dragging and dropping elements from the *FORM ELEMENTS LIBRARY* on the left.
+You can add form fields by dragging and dropping elements from the *FORM ELEMENTS LIBRARY* on the left.
 Add the following three form fields: